Askerkommune/Azure-Landing-Zone-Bicep/README.md

 ![Bicep Logo](docs/wiki/media/bicep-logo.png)

-Welcome to the Azure Landing Zones Bicep repo.
+Welcome to the Azure Landing Zones Bicep repo for Asker Kommune.

+We have deployed everything exept **networking as it was not needed.**

+Deployment steps can be found here - [Deployment][Deployment]

 Detailed information about how to use, deploy and extend artifacts found in this repo can be found on our Wiki: